+This course is split into four lessons, each representing a session, you will work through with your group.
 Each lesson has four 'Better Dads Tips', with content supporting each Tip.
-In addition, discussion questions will help reinforce the content and help engage the Dads in conversations.
-These discussions provide great opportunities for the Dads to learn from each other.
-Finally, a very important part of each Tip is a section called 'Get In the Game,' where Dads are challenged to come up with specific actions and strategies that they can take to be a better Dad.
+In addition, you will have discussion questions to engage with the other Dads in conversation.
+These discussions provide great opportunities for you and your classmates to learn from one another.

+Finally, a very important part of each Tip is a section called 'Get In the Game,' where you are challenged to come up with specific actions and strategies that you can do to become a better Dad.
+These are important in taking what you are learning and applying it in your own life as a Dad.